sherriyapaw1/SDEV140-FinalProject/README.md

 ## Additional Tips
 - **Error Handling**: If you enter invalid data (like text instead of numbers), the app will prompt you to enter a valid number.

-## Troubleshooting
-If you encounter issues, such as the app not starting or transactions not saving, check if the application files are intact, especially 'transactions.txt'.
-Sometimes, simply closing and reopening the app can resolve minor issues.

-## For Further Assistance
-Should you need more help or have feedback, don't hesitate to contact the support team.

 Enjoy managing your finances more efficiently with the Finance Tracker!
 """